Loop Models and $K$-Theory: The partition function of finite domains

 The degeneration using any of the crossings would force us to take another set of variables, say $\{M_{2,3},M_{3,5},M_{4,5},M_{5,1},M_{6,1},M_{1,3}\}$.
 The irreducible components of $L_\rho$ would look different in these variables: it is now the second component that has nontrivial equations

 while all other components are linear.
-This is the only component that has a nontrival degeneration, corresponding to the multiple loop configurations of $\mathcal D'$ with this connectivity: \tikzset{hexa/.pic={ \draw[bgplaq] (90:1) -- node[midway,/linkpattern/vertex] (6) {} (150:1) -- node[midway,/linkpattern/vertex] (1) {} (210:1) -- node[midway,/linkpattern/vertex] (2) {} (270:1) -- node[midway,/linkpattern/vertex] (3) {} (330:1) -- node[midway,/linkpattern/vertex] (4) {} (30:1) -- node[midway,/linkpattern/vertex] (5) {} (90:1); \draw (0,0) -- coordinate[midway] (a) (90:1) (0,0) -- coordinate[midway] (b) (-150:1) (0,0) -- coordinate[midway] (c) (-30:1); }}
+This is the only component that has a nontrival de\-ge\-neration, corresponding to the multiple loop configurations of~$\mathcal D'$ with this connectivity: \tikzset{hexa/.pic={ \draw[bgplaq] (90:1) -- node[midway,/linkpattern/vertex] (6) {} (150:1) -- node[midway,/linkpattern/vertex] (1) {} (210:1) -- node[midway,/linkpattern/vertex] (2) {} (270:1) -- node[midway,/linkpattern/vertex] (3) {} (330:1) -- node[midway,/linkpattern/vertex] (4) {} (30:1) -- node[midway,/linkpattern/vertex] (5) {} (90:1); \draw (0,0) -- coordinate[midway] (a) (90:1) (0,0) -- coordinate[midway] (b) (-150:1) (0,0) -- coordinate[midway] (c) (-30:1); }}

 The equality of the r.h.s.\ of \eqref{eq:hexa2} and \eqref{eq:hexa2b} (and similarly for the other components) is nothing but a more explicit form of the Yang--Baxter equation in terms of loop model configurations.
 Geometrically, it arises as a consequence of the invariance of $K$-classes along flat families. \end{ex}